STYLISH APARTMENTS WITH ROOFTOP POOL

 Situated in the heart of Lisbon, Picoas Belair Development allows you to live in close proximity to the city yet living in a tranquil ambience.

 There will be 28 apartments with a mixture of 1, 2 and 3 bedrooms.
-This particular apartment is situated on the ground floor and will have a hall, lounge, kitchen, 3 bedrooms, 3 bathrooms and 2 parking spaces.
+This particular apartment is situated on the third floor and will have a hall, lounge, kitchen, 1 bedroom, 2 bathrooms and a parking spaces.

 The architect's emphasis has been on spacious balconies and terraces and some units have private pools to allow its residents to enjoy a great lifestyle.

 All apartments have a parking space and most have a storage room.

 The rooftop communal swimming pool has panoramic views and a resident's leisure area.